 Quicken Premier review: Savings goals

 Another option on Quicken Premier is to set saving goals, taking that amount you didn't spend and putting it toward a large purchase or vacation.
 Quicken Premier has saving goals and planning tools that can help you earmark money for such special purposes.
 You create the account, set the goal amount and the due date.
 You choose the account from which you want funds to be allocated each month.

 As Quicken doesn't control your bank and order a transfer, it simply hides the funds from that account so you can transfer the money to the account manually later if you have an actual savings account set up in your bank.

-The Quicken Premier personal finance software also offers the option to set future charges without them affecting your current budget and balances.
+The Quicken Premier software also offers the option to set future charges without them affecting your current budget and balances.
 If you know your car insurance payment is due in January and June, setting future transactions and reminders using the calendar can help you remember when those payments are approaching.